accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 #### You'll find all the details in the comments.
 #### Here's the project if you'd rather do this live: [ simple-json example ] (https://github.com/davisRoman/simple-json)

+Note: There's many places in the code where we should be checking the return value for null values but for the sake of readability I've left them out.
+In your projects, please ensure that you check for nulls otherwise you may end up with embarassing null pointer exceptions.

 ```java
 package com.c4q.davisroman;